Chinese Masterpieces

 Joseph.Sharon@chinesemasterpieces.com

 This Blue and White vase, originating from the 15th century during the Ming Dynasty, bears the Xuande mark and is emblematic of the period’s artistry.
-Characterized by its double dragon motif and phoenix-head handles, this piece showcases the Yuan style dragons, a design frequently utilized in the early years of the Xuande reign.
+Characterized by its double dragon motif and phoenix-head handles, this piece showcases the Yuan-style dragons, a design frequently utilized in the early years of the Xuande reign.
 The vase is crafted from imported samali blue cobalt, which is distinguished by its bluish-black hue.
 The heaping and piling effect on the glaze often results in the manifestation of black speckles or a silvery sheen, contrasting with the brown typically seen in local Chinese cobalts.
 Such characteristics corroborate the vase's antiquity, as this particular cobalt has not been available for over five centuries.
 Additional evidence of age is indicated by the presence of flaking in the biscuit.
 The vase stands at approximately 19 inches tall.

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Significant Imperial Blue and White 15th Century Ming Dynasty Xuande Mark and Period Dish Featuring Birds and Floral Motifs